AugustNagro/sojurn/README.md

 directory, or be installed via package manager
 ```

-## Recommendations
-* Install with with a package manager:

-brew install augustnagro/tools/sojurn

-* Only run with trusted applications on account of the inherent security vulnerability.

 ## Architecture
 Sojurn operates using the client-server model.
 The client feeds requests to a long-running virtual machine over sockets, saving the need to initialize a new VM on each run.